rstroop/nch-bootcamp/README.md

 ```
 1. Open JBDS and build the project as you did yesterday.
 Note that the tests run in the project are skipped during the build.

+The first part of today will be a mock client situation.
+We will work together in order to help define new functionality for our application.

+The specifics for this activity can be found in the [lab resource section](https://github.com/justincohler/nch-bootcamp/blob/master/lab%20resources/README.md) of the github

-The first goal of the day is to learn some basic concepts of BDD.
-Cucumber is a popular BDD tool we use frequently on projects.
+The second goal of the day is to learn some basic way of working with Cucumber, a popular BDD tool we use frequently on projects.
 The framework uses text files containing application "features", and connects the steps of each feature to a corresponding JUnit test, called a "step".
 There are a number of test features found in the following location:
 ```
 	lab-test-harness/src/test/resources/features/lab.feature
 ```